O-Malley-Lab/LCMSMS_data_analysis_workflow/README.md

 ## Background
 *In silico* genome mining tools predict many biosynthetic gene clusters for secondary metabolites from anaerobic gut fungi (phylum Neocallimastigomycota).
 In this research project, we sought to learn more about the products of these gene clusters via the technique of heterologous expression, wherein you insert predicted biosynthetic genes into vectors, transform the vectors into model host microbes, culture the transformed host microbes under expression conditions, and harvest samples for data analysis and screening.

 For this project, we mainly used an untargeted metabolomics screen with LC-MS/MS (liquid chromatography with tandem mass spectrometry) to determine which expression groups possessed standout metabolites (by abundance and t-test statistics) relative to the negative control: the model host microbe expressing the corresponding empty vector (transformed vector with no inserted gene to express).

-We implemented multiple existing tools to perform data processing and analysis: MZmine3, MetaboAnalyst, GNPS, and SIRIUS.
+Two approaches were used to analyze the untargeted LC-MS/MS datasets: (1) Feature-based molecular networking (FBMN) (Scripts 1 - 4) and (2) Classical Molecular Networking (CMN) (Script 5).
+Please refer to documentation on the GNPS (Global Natural Product Social Molecular Networking) web platform for a description of the FBMN vs. CMN approaches.
+Broadly, FBMN and CMN use different methods to distinguish metabolite signals in the data, with FBMN determining distinct peaks (features) for metabolites and CMN only considering MS/MS spectra.
+For this project and set of scripts, the CMN approach is more lenient for determining if a metabolite signal is real.
+For the FBMN approach, we implemented multiple existing tools to perform data processing and analysis: MZmine3, MetaboAnalyst, GNPS, and SIRIUS.
+For the CMN approach, we used GNPS and SIRIUS.

 While screening heterologous expression is a main use case for this workflow, other untargeted LC-MS/MS data sources with 2 sample groups (Experimental vs. Control) can be similarly processed and analyzed.
 Overall, datasets run through this workflow include the following experimental-control pairings:

 | Experimental Group                                    | Control for Comparison                               |
 | ------------------------------------------------- | ----------------------------------------- |
 | Heterologous Expression | Empty Vector Negative Control |